 - 2 cups sugar

-- 1 cup heavy cream Allow to come to room temp if possible
+- 1 cup heavy cream Must be at room temperature

 - ¼ teaspoon sea salt